Overview

 For the cover, I wanted to visually represent Len’s transformation, so I created a composite image in Photoshop that showed him both as the principal he became and as the child he once was.
 The main color palette centered on a desaturated blue that evoked both the Hawaiian ocean from his childhood and set that somber, reflective mood the story called for.

 For drama and visual impact, I used a bright yellow-orange accent color for the title.
-I chose a bold, dramatic font that reminded me of 1980s thriller novels (the aptly-named Thrillers)—it had that emotional intensity the book deserved.
-Then I distressed the title treatment in Photoshop to add texture and grit, reflecting the raw, authentic nature of Len’s story.
+I chose a bold, dramatic font that reminded me of 1980s thriller novels (the aptly-named Thrillers) — it had the emotional intensity the book deserved.
+Then I distressed the title in Photoshop to add texture and grit, reflecting the raw, authentic nature of Len’s story.

 Interior Design